-Tuition and Fee Increase Assumption - June 30, 2023, Actuarial Valuation Community University Effective Date College University Plus Legacy 6/30/2023 and Beyond 4.25% 4.25% 4.25% 4.25%
+Tuition and Fee Increase Assumption - June 30, 2024, Actuarial Valuation Community University Effective Date College University Plus Legacy 6/30/2024 and Beyond 5.00% 5.00% 5.00% 5.00%

-(First effective with the actuarial soundness valuation as of June 30, 2022, and prescribed to us by ISAC.)
+(First effective with the actuarial soundness valuation as of June 30, 2024, and prescribed to us by ISAC.)

 These assumptions were chosen by ISAC and consider historical Illinois public tuition and fee inflation, typically over a 20-year horizon, as well as current economic and political conditions.
+The 5.00 percent assumption is intended to include conservatism.